 A decent start that showed some hope.

 Notes: Honeoye Falls Distillery is one of the newer distilleries in the Rochester and Finger Lakes area.
-Located about 30 minutes south of Rochester it is nestled in the hill and drumlins of the Finger Lakes area and draws its water from the nearby Finger Lakes of Canadice and Hemlock Lakes ( both of whom are water supplies also for the city of Rochester and known for the taste ad purity of their water.
-They use a second generation ( as I call it as significant improvements have been made over the first models) Artisan Still Works stainless steel steam fired still with a column and copper inserts.
-This is their aged rye spirit called Red Saw Rye made with the same grain mash bill as their vodka but brought off at a lower proof to preserve the flavors and characteristics to a greater degree than the Frozen Falls Vodka and aged in small barrels.
-They also produce an unaged rye by the name of Lantern Light Rye Moonshine, a gin called Devils Bathtub Gin, a barrel aged Gin called Devils Bathtub Rested Gin and an extremely limited release Bourbon along with their Red Absinthe and a more standard Green Absinthe.
+Located about 30 minutes south of Rochester it is nestled in the hill and drumlins of the Finger Lakes area and draws its water from the nearby Finger Lakes of Canadice and Hemlock Lakes.
+Both of those lakes are water supplies also for the city of Rochester and known for the taste and purity of their water.
+They use a second generation ( as I call it, as significant improvements have been made over the first models) Artisan Still Works stainless steel steam fired still with a column and copper inserts.
+This is their aged rye spirit called Red Saw Rye Whiskey made with the same grain mash bill as their vodka but brought off at a lower proof to preserve the flavors and characteristics to a greater degree than the Frozen Falls Vodka and aged in small barrels.
+They also produce an unaged rye by the name of Lantern Light Rye Moonshine, a gin called Devils Bathtub Gin, a barrel aged Gin called Devils Bathtub Rested Gin and a few releases of their bourbon such as the extremely limited release Bourbon Batch 1 (AKA The Pilot Batch) along with their Red Absinthe and a more standard Green Absinthe.

-This is their first attempt at making a rye and it was put up in 5 gallon barrels.
+This is Honeoye Falls Distillery (HFD) first attempt at making a rye and it was put up in 5 gallon barrels.
 Like everyone else they did this for rapid aging, and prototyping .
 Like many others they have since abandoned the use of 5 gallon barrels and indeed 10, 15, and even the 30 gallon barrels are on their way out as they transition to 53 gallon fresh American oak barrels in their quest for longer and better aging of their spirits.

 Appearance: Clear, nice lightly golden color like a honey colored Baltic amber or tree sap.
 On swirling it coats the glass with a mildly oily coat then starts to show droplets along the edge line which slowly on the retreat of the edge line become small droplets or tears.